Mazenod, Lesotho

 Mazenod is a community council located in the Maseru District of western Lesotho.
 The population in 2006 was 27,553.
 It is located to the south-east of the capital Maseru.
 Points of interest include Moshoeshoe I International Airport, Lesotho's only international airport.

 Education

 Mazenod High School is a high school for boys and girls and boarding school for girls.
 Four Sisters of the Holy Names minister here as principal and teachers.

+Bishop De Mazenod High School its a school located in the western side of Mazenod.